Children

 Read MoreSymptoms of Child Depression: How To Know If It’s More Than the Blues

-You’ve been watching your daughter listlessly poking around in her food.
+Symptoms of Child Depression You’ve been watching your daughter listlessly poking around in her food.
 Spaghetti and meatballs are usually her favorite.
 The matter only serves to highlight the overall somberness you’ve observed in her lately.
 Especially, after that last report card hadn’t been as shiny as it used to be.
-That’s why you decided to take this vacation—fun…
+That’s why you decided…

 Read More